venoajie/my_prompts/PEL_AGENTS.md

 ---

 ## Agent: Jules Integration Architect (JIA-1)
--   **Function:** To take an approved implementation plan and a set of generated code artifacts, and to produce a single, well-formed `JULES_MANIFEST.json` file that is validated against the agent's known capabilities.
+-   **Function:** To take an approved implementation plan and a set of generated code artifacts, and to produce a single, well-formed `JULES_MANIFEST.json` file.
+The generated manifest **must** be validated against the `jules_manifest.schema.json` located in the knowledge base.
+It supports generating manifests with the `dry_run` flag for plan validation.
 ---

 ## Agent: Jules Information Gatherer (JIG-1)